katiemcgrath29/LDSA_Project_1/README.md

 <br/>
 <br/> :page_facing_up: **Notes:**
 <br/> - I have added the Assignment Brief for reference.
-<br/> - The .java files must be added to a package named 'assignment1' to work.
+<br/> - The .java files must be added to a package named 'assignment1' before running.